Projects

 Knitting

 Learn to cast on and off and the knitting stitch.
 We can do pearl when you are comfortable with knitting.
 You could learn to knit by making a pincushion and then you can create your own scarf.
 You learn how to use different types of yarn and how different size needles make different types of stitches resulting in a variety of projects.
 You will need to bring needles and yarn and work on your project at home in between meeting times.
+Projects can be submitted for Life Skills Festival in April and to the County Fair in June.

 Hiking